 - How to get there: Boat tours from Port Douglas and Cairns

 This broader, curved reef that lies around 50 kilometres off the coast of Port Douglas is a standout for a variety of reasons, with its protected nature making it one of the Great Barrier Reef’s best offerings for snorkellers craving a taste of the Outer Reef – including beginners.
-Cited as one of the best regularly-visited reefs in terms of coral colours, there’s a reason that Opal Reef has been used on several occasions by both the BBC and National Geographic for reef documentary footage and photography; couple this with it being a hub of great dive sites with plenty of variety to choose from, and it’s an excellent choice of reef offering for those staying in Port Douglas in particular.
+Cited as one of the best regularly-visited reefs in terms of coral colours, there’s a reason that Opal Reef has been used on several occasions by both the BBC and National Geographic for reef documentary footage and photography.
+In addition, the number of great dive sites here make it an excellent choice of reef for those staying in Port Douglas.

-One of the key reasons Opal Reef remains in a high quality condition is its access restrictions; as a listed low-density site, the reef is only visited by smaller tour vessels, and as a result the combination of fewer visitor numbers and less impact from the vessel’s reduced size has helped it remain in a well preserved state.
+One of the key reasons Opal Reef remains in a high quality condition is its access restrictions.
+As a listed low-density site, the reef is only visited by smaller tour vessels, and as a result the combination of fewer visitor numbers and less impact from the vessel’s reduced size has helped it remain well preserved.

 The reef is home to a number of long, sloping walls populated by soft and hard coral that attracts plenty of grazing fish, with large clams dotted periodically throughout, as well as a huge number of anemones that can be encountered – most housing their very own “Nemo” (clownfish), including the rarer pink variety.

-Opal Reef also strikes a nice balance between the visibility and quality levels of the Outer Reef without being located as far out as some other popular reef locations with a 1.5 hour as opposed to 2 hour journey each way from Cairns, or even shorter from Port Douglas; this in turn allows for both reduced levels of seasickness for those so affected plus more time spent exploring the reef itself.
+Opal Reef also strikes a nice balance between the visibility and quality levels of the Outer Reef without being located as far out as some other popular reef locations with a 1.5 hour cruise as opposed to 2 hour journey each way from Cairns.This allows for more time spent exploring the reef itself.